LucasPaesen/samenvattingen/test_cn2.md

 6. Attempts to automatically boot by using information in the BOOT environment variable.
 7. If this variable is not set, the switch performs a top-to-bottom search through the flash file system.
 It loads and executes the first executable file, if it can.
 8. The IOS software then initializes the interfaces using the Cisco IOS commands found in the configuration file and startup configuration, which is stored in NVRAM.

+**Recovering from a system crash:**

+1. Connect a PC by console cable to the switch console port.
+Configure terminal emulation software to connect to the switch.
+2. Unplug the switch power cord.
+3. Reconnect the power cord to the switch and, within 15 seconds, press and hold down the Mode button while the System LED is still flashing green.
+4. Continue pressing the Mode button until the System LED turns briefly amber and then solid green; then release the Mode button.
+5. The boot loader switch: prompt appears in the terminal emulation software on the PC.
+The boot loader command line supports commands to format the flash file system, reinstall the operating system software, and recover from a lost or forgotten password.
+For example, the dir command can be used to view a list of files within a specified directory as shown in the figure.

 **SSH Operation:**